a-ayuan/ATR-Fib/README.md

 ## Disclaimer

 This indicator is a tool to support trading decisions and does not guarantee success.
-Use at your own risk and always practice proper risk management.
+It is not a substitute for thorough market analysis or professional financial advice.
+Users should backtest and validate the indicator thoroughly to ensure it aligns with their trading strategy.
+Market conditions can be unpredictable, and relying solely on any single tool can result in significant financial losses.
+Always practice proper risk management, including setting stop-losses and using position sizing strategies.
+Trading carries inherent risks, and past performance of any indicator or strategy does not guarantee future results.